wolf-adam-eily/rnaseq_for_model_plant/README.md

 [225] "AT1G19010" "AT1G19010" "AT1G52400" "AT1G52400" "AT1G52400" "AT5G10110" "AT1G63360" "AT1G63360"
 [233] "AT3G51870"</strong></pre>

 Not a single one of the "MSTRG" sequences has been annotated.
 It is time we address what the "MSTRG" sequences are.
 You may find out by reading <a href="https://github.com/gpertea/stringtie/issues/95">this</a> FAQ.
 Please read the link to understand why we <i>typically</i> cannot use the "MSTRG" sequences in the differential expression analysis, and most certainly not in annotations.
 In actuality, because each MSTRG represents the isoform of a specific gene, but its ID is different across samples, we would expect <i>all</i> of the MSTRG isoforms to come up as differentially expressed, as the computer cannot find one in any of the other samples!
 We avoid this by running StringTie's "-eb" options to map all of our assembled transcript reads back to the alignment GTF we created, thereby ensuring that all of our final alignment MSTRG ids match.
 We do not care about the MSTRG in annotation because the names are randomized!
 Our assembled transcript reads in each sample are actually <i>complete</i> transcripts, which are then matched to our assembled reference genome.
 Although weird, some assembled isoforms may actually map to one gene while its individual reads may have mapped to two or more!
-Therefore, we know that through our procedure forcing consistent nomenclature, we have more confidence that our actual gene counts and differential expression analyses are more robust (which is why this process should be used with highly similar samples, i.e., samples from different parts of one organism), even if we cannot use that information in our annotations.
+Therefore, we know that through our procedure forcing consistent nomenclature, we have more confidence that our actual gene counts and differential expression analyses are more robust (which is why this process should be used with highly similar samples, i.e., samples from different parts of one organism), even if we cannot use that  Information in our annotations.

 Lastly, let's remove the MSTRG sequences from our gene results object and write our files: